manojexamai/CSharpConcepts/src/DotNetConcepts/Demo_DemoDbWebApi/Readme.txt

 08. Now, update the "category-list.css" file
 09. Finally, in the main app component file - "src/app/app.ts", replace the templateUrl with the customized template to show the category-list component.
+10. Configure the Routing in the "app-routing-module.ts" file

 ================================================================================================

-10. Add the components for create, edit and delete:
+11. Add the components for create, edit and delete:
     > ng generate component components/category-create --standalone=true
         CREATE src/app/components/category-create/category-create.spec.ts
         CREATE src/app/components/category-create/category-create.ts